The NIHR funds research by contracting researchers’ institutions on behalf of the UK Secretary of State for Health and Social Care.

 “Final Report” means the comprehensive report prepared by the Contractor at the conclusion of the Research for the Authority as described in Clause 14.
 For the avoidance of doubt this definition does not extend to any Arising Know How, Research Data, Foreground IP or other Intellectual Property described therein.

 “Final Report Summary” means a summary of the findings of the Research as described in Clause 14.

 "FOIA" means the Freedom of Information Act 2000 and any subordinate legislation made under this Act from time to time together with any guidance and/or codes of practice issued under this Act or by the Information Commissioner in relation to such legislation.

 “Foreground IP” means any Intellectual Property that is created, generated or developed (whether in whole or in part) during the course of and for the purpose of any part of the Research.
 For the avoidance of doubt, this:

-3. excludes Intellectual Property that has been generated by the Contractor or any Collaborator without support from the NIHR.
+- excludes Intellectual Property that has been generated by the Contractor or any Collaborator without financial and/or material and measurable in-kind support from the Authority.